Bahai Library Online

 3. 1919-06-28 — The Treaty of Versailles was concluded.
 The United States never signed the Treaty of Versailles, never joined the League of Nations which President Wilson's foes derisively referred to as 'Wilson's League'.
 The USA made separate treaties with Germany and the other Central Powers.
 Wilson died on the 3rd of February, 1924.
 [AY160-169; US Office of the Historian]

-Shoghi Effendi's tribute is as follows:
+Shoghi Effendi's tribute to Woodrow Wilson is as follows:

 "To ...
 President ...
 Woodrow Wilson, must be ascribed the unique honour, among the statesmen of any nation, whether of the East or of the West, of having voiced sentiments so akin to the principles animating the Cause of Bahá'u'lláh, and of having more than any other world leader, contributed to the creation of the League of Nations—achievements which the pen of the Centre of God's Covenant acclaimed as signalizing the dawn of the Most Great Peace, whose sun, according to that same pen, must needs arise as the direct consequence of the enforcement of the laws of the Dispensation of Bahá'u'lláh."
 [CoF36]